yifeifang/cse481wi18/Lab-16:-Mapping-and-navigation.md

 ## Configure RViz
 We will want to have different RViz configs for different purposes.
-What to visualize while navigation will be different from what to visualize when working on perception or manipulation.
+What to visualize while navigating will be different from what to visualize when working on perception or manipulation.
 We can even have multiple instances of RViz open, each with its own configuration.

 For building a map, we will want to visualize the following things: